alicexue/Final-Project2/README.md

 6/11/15: worked on moving cards, collected notes for music (AXE)
         finally able to move cards! however, there are a lot of cases yet unaccounted for (AX)

+6/12/15: worked on moving multiple cards at the same time (AX)
+        worked on buttons for music (EX)